tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 <div class="engineering">
 **Auxiliary energy demand**

-In Engineering Mode the energy demand of all auxiliaries is assumed to be drawn also during engine-off periods and the fuel consumption is corrected in a post-processing step.
+In Engineering Mode the energy demand for the different states
+   - ICE on
+   - Vehicle driving, ICE off
+   - Vehicle standstill, ICE off

+can be specified.
+When the ICE is on, the auxiliary energy demand is directly applied.
+The auxiliary energy demand during ICE-off phases is [corrected in post-processing](#engine-fuel-consumption-correction).
 </div>